STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 ### Conclusion/Significance

-Our analysis identified 67 differential expressed genes that were associated with T2D.
-Future study is needed to sufficiently analyze the effect of BMI on gene expression in T2D individuals.

-Overall, this study provided more than 100 unique signaling and metabolic pathways and 1970 immune pathways that were associated with T2D disease.
+Our linear regression analysis identified 67 differential expressed genes that were associated with T2D.
+Overall, the GSEA study identified more than 100 unique signaling and metabolic pathways and 1970 immune pathways that were associated with T2D disease.
+These results signify the importance of genetic variation and their functional roles in Type-2-diabetes.
 The knowledge of these genetic factors can be used to elucidate the T2D disease mechanisms and better understand its association with other diseases.
 Particularly, we identified a high connection between T2D and colorectal cancer and melanoma.
 There is also a high association between T2D and many female focused diseases/symptoms.
 Collectively, these genetic markers can also be used to provide insights for therapeutic development and bring invaluable medical treatments to those who are in need.

 ### References.